-Alaska Statute, AS 14.30.365, also called the "Home School Law" goes into effect on July 1, 2013.
-This law will permit students who are enrolled in "alternative education programs" and accredited home schools as defined under AS 14.30.365, and who are otherwise eligible to participate in high school interscholastic activities, to select a "school of eligibility" within a public school district.
+Alaska Statute, AS 14.30.365, also called the "Home School Law".
+This law will permit students who are enrolled in alternative education programs and accredited home schools as defined under AS 14.30.365, and who are otherwise eligible to participate in high school interscholastic activities, to select a "school of eligibility" within a public school district or at a religious or private school.
 The following suggestions and guidelines have been developed to aid school administrators in fully implementing the "letter and the spirit" of the law.
 For further clarification, contact ASAA or your district level administration.

-It is important to fully understand the definition of "alternative education program" and "accredited" under the statute so that there is no confusion as the implementation date approaches.
+It is important to fully understand the definition of "alternative education program" and "accredited" under the statute so that there is no confusion.

-"Alternative Education Program": The Association adopts the statutory definition, in AS 14.30.365 (c) (1), of "alternative education program" as a public secondary school that provides a nontraditional education program, including the Alaska Military Youth Academy; a public vocational, remedial or theme-based program; a home school program that is accredited, as defined in this section, a charter school authorized under AS 14.03.250-14.03.290; and a statewide correspondence school that enrolls students that reside outside of the district in which the student resides and provides less than 3 hours a week of scheduled face-to-face student interactions in the same location with a teacher who is certified under AS 14.20.020.
+Alternative Education Program: The Association adopts the statutory definition, in AS 14.30.365 (c)(1), of "alternative education program" as a public secondary school that provides a nontraditional education program, including the Alaska Military Youth Academy; a public vocational, remedial or theme-based program; a home school program that is accredited, as defined in this section, a charter school authorized under AS 14.03.250-14.03.290; and a statewide correspondence school that enrolls students that reside outside of the district in which the student resides and provides less than 3 hours a week of scheduled face-to-face student interactions in the same location with a teacher who is certified under AS 14.20.020.

-"Accredited": For purposes of determining whether a home school program is "accredited" such as to qualify as an alternative education program herein, the State Department of Education and Early Development (DEED) will identify agencies and organizations which accredit home school programs which have standards similar to Alaska's standards; the Association shall regard as "accredited" those home school programs which have been accredited by such agencies and organizations.
-A private home school which does not seek accreditation by such agencies or organizations may seek accreditation by completing a self-study through DEED, and will be deemed to be accredited if DEED determines that the home school meets the 14 standards for an accredited school.
+Accredited: For purposes of determining whether a home school program is "accredited" such as to qualify as an alternative education program herein, the State Department of Education and Early Development (DEED) has identified AdvancED as the sole recognized body to accredit home school programs that have standards similar to Alaska's standards; the Association shall regard as "accredited" those home school programs that have been accredited by AdvancED.